 8% is a flat rate for everyone, regardless of the type of claim.
 You will sometimes see this referred to as “statutory interest”.
 It is set at this level because some people may have had to borrow because they were wrongly deprived of money, so the high interest aims to reflect this.

 “Simple interest” means the same amount is added every year.
 If your refund was £1,000 from one payment exactly four years ago, you would have 8% of £1,000 (£80) added for each of the four years, so 4 x 80 = £320.

 This is not how interest on savings accounts typically works – there the interest is usually “compound interest”, so in the second year you would get interest on the interest you got in the first year… This is more complicated to work out.
 Simple interest is, well, simple!

 It’s not that easy for payday loan refunds

 For payday loan refunds you have to know exactly which amounts are being refunded.

-Take a typical example: the Ombudsman tells Money For Nothing (an imaginary payday lender) to refund all interest after the third loan and you know these add up to £1,260.
+Take a typical example: the Ombudsman tells The Money Tap (an imaginary payday lender) to refund all interest after the third loan and you know these add up to £1,260.
 You can’t just take 8% of this total, because the amount of interest that is added depends on how long ago each payment was.
 So if the loans being refunded were between 2012 and 2014, the interest payments for the first loan will have roughly 4 years of interest added and the last loan will only have about 2 years of interest added.

 To work this out, you need a list of all the interest/fee payments that you made.
 You can’t get this from your bank statements, because the payments you were making would usually have included repaying the capital amount you borrowed.
 For a simple loan which you repaid in full and on time, you can just take the amount borrowed off the repayment you made and the amount left is interest plus charges.
 But if you topped up / took an instalment loan / paid some money to it on more than one date – here you will probably need a statement of account from the lender to work out what was happening.